-- > The instructions will be posted on Canvas as weekly announcements. - ➤ Since the course is fully online, our communication happens online mainly through the announcements which are posted on the Canvas page.
-So, it is very important to check the announcements frequently.
+- > The instructions will be posted on Canvas as weekly announcements. - > Since the course is fully online, it is very important to check the announcements frequently.
 NO EXCUSE WILL BE ACCEPTED IF YOU MISS THE ANNOUNCEMENTS.

 Important Note:

 - All exams and assignments will have due dates.
 It is your responsibility to read the instructions carefully and check the due dates to make sure you submit the assignments on time and before they are due.
 Missed weekly assignments/exams will get a zero. - If you have a valid reason for missing a due date, it is your responsibility to let your instructor know about it as soon as possible, otherwise you will get a zero for the missing assignment. - ➤ It is your responsibility to frequently check and read the new announcements thoroughly on Canvas.